freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-089.md

 ## Description
 <section id='description'>

-The menu looks good, but other than the coffee beans background image, it is mainly just text.
+Now the top spacing looks good.
+The space below the address at the bottom of the menu is a little bigger than the space at the top of the menu and the `h1` element.

-Under the `Coffees` heading, add an image using the url `https://tinyurl.com/cafe-coffee-fcc`.
-Give the image an `alt` value of `coffee icon`.
+To decrease the default margin space below the address `p` element, create a class selector named `address` and use the value `5px` for the `margin-bottom` property.

 </section>